CHIANGEL/chiangel.github.io/_pages/about.md

 More
 ======
-My hobbies mainly focus on:
-  - Animation
-  - Online games, especially Overwatch and PUBG 😁.
+My hobbies mainly focus on animation and online games, especially Overwatch and PUBG😁.